George Green (shipbuilder)

 George Green (1767 – 21 February 1849) was a ship builder from Blackwall, London.

 Biography

-Green served his shipbuilding apprenticeship with John Perry on the largest dock on the Thames Blackwall Yard, repairing and building ships primarily for the East India Company.
+Green served his shipbuilding apprenticeship with John Perry on the largest dock on the River Thames at the Blackwall Yard, repairing and building ships primarily for the East India Company.

 As Perry began to withdraw from the business the firm became Perry Sons & Green (having married John Perry's second daughter in 1796), Perry Wells & Green (a half share having been sold to Rotherhithe shipbuilder John Wells) and eventually Wigram & Green.
 In 1821 the firm built its first steamship.
 During this period the yard built Blackwall Frigates.

 He married Sarah Perry in 1796 giving birth to Richard Green in 1803.
 Following Sarah's death in 1805, George Green remarried Elizabeth Unwin giving birth to Frederick Green and Henry Green.
 Frederick went on to set up Frederick Green and Co., and was the father of Joseph Green and Sir Frederick Green.

-Green was buried at St Matthias Old Church in 1849.
+Green died in 1849 and was buried in Trinity Congregational Chapel, in Tower Hamlets, London.
+All the remaining monuments in the old Trinity churchyard were removed, except for the table tomb of George Green, which can be found in Trinity Gardens today.